JuanErroa/DotNetCoreWebAPICRUDTest/README.md

 ### Installation

-Once you have the solution downloaded you will just have to wait to the nutget package manager finish to download all the packages at the solution, this wouln't be too much and it's possibly you may not even realized when it's done.
+Once you have the solution downloaded you will just have to wait to the nutget package manager finish to download all the packages at the solution, this wouln't take too long and it's possibly you may not even realized when it's done.

 ##### Ports:  The projects use the ports "51155" and "51157" so if you are using this ports in another application, this may cause a problem launching at the solution.
 In order to solve this you will have to: